Patch history · Notes for playtesters

 • One zombie strike = one hit, not five overlapping ones.

-2026-05-22 Fix · v1 – v8.1 Foundation: every patch from playable LAN to v8 refactor Database transport, sound indicator, hit dedup, debug toggle, medical session gates, v8 rebase. +
+2026-05-22 Fix · v1 to v8.1 Foundation: every patch from playable LAN to v8 refactor Database transport, sound indicator, hit dedup, debug toggle, medical session gates, v8 rebase.

 The original 1.6 client used a long-dead inter-process method to talk to the server-side database extension.
 Replaced it with the modern call interface so logins, saves, and world streaming all work.